 One of the things people will often say is, “But I love ice cream” or “I could never give up wine.”
 What if consuming those things that gave you really bad indigestion or triggered a migraine or caused body pain, mood instability, or interfered with your optimal quality of life in any way was also building disease in the body?
 Once?
 No big deal.
 Ongoing could easily become a big deal.

 What if you realized that those symptoms, the result of consuming things, doing things, engaging with certain people, whatever it is that excites some part of you in the moment, was ultimately pushing you down the slope of health, and degrading your well-being with repetition?
 Symptoms are your body’s way of saying something isn’t working right.
 Repeating the behaviour that triggers that response cultivates the potential for a domino cascade of health problems.
 This, in essence, is what builds degenerative disease.
 It’s gradual.
 Diseases that are preventable by diet and lifestyle are the greatest threat to our longevity and quality of life and, dare I say it, now our freedom.
 These are the issues plaguing our overwhelmed disease care systems.

 The way I’ve felt since 2019, since being sugar-free, has kept me motivated and better able to be present with my family and my work.

 This transition for me, the latest of many I have taken on, has invited me to experience many benefits.
 The most important for me however is the mental and emotional shift.
 I feel stronger, and more mentally resilient.
-I feel freed from the fog of lethargy that had plagued me since having my son in 2017.
+The fog of lethargy that had plagued me since having my son in 2017 is gone.
 I am making bigger changes in my life and at work.
 I have effectively halted and potentially reversed that degeneration process.
 And what was once an overwhelming undertaking, one more challenge to tackle, has truly become effortless.